Fast Track Merger between Certain Companies

 Regulatory Framework of Fast Track Merger

 Section 233 of Companies Act, 2013 read with Rule 25 of Companies (Compromises, Arrangements and Amalgamations) Rules, 2016 which deals with the procedure of fast track merger of certain class of companies mentioned below.
 Section 233 of the Companies Act, 2013 dispenses with the cumbersome and time consuming process for mergers and lays down a simple, time bound and fast track procedure for small companies.
 A recent MCA Notification No. G.S.R 367(E) dated 15th May 2023 has mandated a time limit of 60 days for concluding the fast track merger application filed before the Director (RD), MCA as the intention of Section 233 is to avoid unnecessary delay and ease of doing business for small companies.

 Fast Track Merger is applicable to the following class of companies:

 Small Company [Section 2(85) of the Companies Act, 2013]

-“Small Company” means a company, other than a public company,—
+“Small Company” means a company, other than a public company having —

 ii.
-Turnover of which, as per profit and loss account for the immediately preceding financial year, does not exceed 2 Crore or such higher amount as may be prescribed which shall not be more than Rs.
-100 Crore:
+Turnover of which, as per profit and loss account for the immediately preceding financial year, does not exceed 40 Crore

 Provided that nothing in this clause shall apply to—